 Barbara Gunasekaram was born in Australia in 1967.
 For most of her adult life she has lived in Switzerland finally settling in Zug with her husband and three children.

-As well as being a passionate writer, she also love being a mother and wife, working as a playgroup teacher and spending time in her garden and in nature.
+As well as being a passionate writer, she loves teaching English, spending time in her garden and in nature and living life

-“Vanakkam – No Way Back” is Barbara Gunasekaram's first novel, "Vanakkam - No Regrets" the sequel, but can be read individually.
+“Vanakkam – No Way Back” is Barbara Gunasekaram's first novel, "Vanakkam - No Regrets" is the sequel, but the two books can be read separately.

 Both novels are also available in German.